 Everyday Life with the Tern Vektron

-When I initially received this bike I thought it would be a typical review and to be honest, I wasn't very excited about it.
-I've tried out many folding bikes and none have left me wanting one.
+When I initially received this bike I thought it would be a typical review and to be honest, I wasn’t very excited about it.
+I’ve tried out many folding bikes and none have left me wanting one.
 Maybe it is because I live in the Suburbs with a 2 car garage or, maybe it is because my daily ride is typically a HUGE cargo bike.
 The Tern Vektron reshaped my view of folding bikes.
 Most importantly it is fun and stable to ride.
-It reminded me of a BMX bike with a much more comfortable position!
-I often took the path less traveled because it was fun to flip around corners or over small hip jumps.
-(Not recommended by the manufacturer and probably voids your warranty..)
+(Not recommended by the manufacturer and probably voids your warranty.)

 The bike is well thought out.
 From the wrapping of the front cables to the built-in bungee on the rear rack, and the storage for the easily removable pedals behind the saddle.
 I loved that besides a lock this bike is ready to be ridden the moment you pick it up.
 It comes with durable tires, fenders, rear rack, and lights already installed.
 What really won me over on this bike was that the rear rack was designed for a Yepp seat!
 I didn’t spend a lot of time riding with my daughter on the back since it was freezing cold the whole time I had the bike but it rode very well when we did.
 For me, a parent that wants to ride with my kids often is that Tern took the time to think about that instead of telling me to buy an adapter or buy a different rack.